AIR

 Teck shares summary information at the bi-monthly Trail Area Health & Environment Committee (THEC) meetings which are open to the public.
 All air quality reports are also published online at thep.ca.
 Lastly, Teck participates in the THEC Air Quality Working Group to share more detailed information on air quality management at Teck and in the community.

-Teck operates under air quality permits issued by the BC Ministry of Environment and Climate Change Strategy (ENV).
+Teck smelter’s aerial emissions (stack and fugitive) are regulated under permits issued by the BC Ministry of Environment and Climate Change Strategy (ENV).

-What is Teck doing to reduce Pb emissions?
+What is Teck doing to reduce lead (Pb) emissions?

 Fugitive dust reduction efforts include:

-• construction of the Smelter Recycle Building, close to the size of two Canadian football fields, in 2016 to enclose mixing and storage of process feed materials;
+• construction of the Smelter Recycle Building, close to the size of two Canadian football fields, to enclose mixing and storage of process feed materials;

-• installation of a ten-metre high wind fence reducing dusting where we mix feeds;
+• installation of a ten-metre high wind fence reducing dusting where feed materials are mixed;

-• installation of wheel washes and truck washes onsite help reduce tracking of materials onto roads;
+• installation of wheel washes and truck washes onsite to help reduce tracking of materials onto roads;

 • onsite street cleaning, via street sweepers and water trucks, provide a year-round program of roadway sweeping and flushing; and,

-• identification and reduction of fugitive dust sources from work activities in our operating plants.
+• identification and reduction of fugitive dust sources from work activities in Teck’s operating plants.

-How does Teck Trail Operations use data to manage Pb levels in air in Trail?
+How does Teck Trail Operations use data to manage lead (Pb) levels in air in Trail?

 Every hour, analyzers measure metals concentrations at Butler Park and Duncan Flats.
 Near real-time data is transmitted to Teck Trail Operations’ process control systems.
-If Pb levels begin to rise, plants at Teck Trail Operations are automatically notified so that actions can be taken to reduce Pb emissions.
+If lead (Pb) levels begin to rise, plants at Teck Trail Operations are automatically notified so that actions can be taken to reduce Pb emissions.

 Teck conducts the following monitoring in the community: